How does a search engine use information from anchor text in links pointed to pages?

 - A crawl score could be computed for each URL in active segment, daily layer, and real-time layer, and only URLs with high crawl scores are passed on to the URL managers.

 - In the second, the URL scheduler decides upon an optimum crawl frequency for each such URL and passes the crawl frequency information on to URL managers – which is used by URL managers to decide which URLs to crawl.
 These approaches could be used by themselves, or in a combined approach to prioritizing the URLs to crawl.

 Factors Determining a Crawl Score — where a crawl score is computed, URLs receiving a high crawl score are passed on to the next stage, and URLs with a low crawl score are not passed on to the next stage during the given epoch.
 Factors that could be used to compute a crawl score might include:

 - The current location of the URL (active segment, daily segment or real-time segment),

 - URL crawl history – can be computed as: crawl score=[page rank].sup.2*(change frequency)*(time since last crawl).

 Other modifications may impact the crawl score.
 For example, the crawl score of URLs that have not been crawled in a relatively long period of time can be up-weighted so that the minimum refresh time for a URL is a predetermined period of time, such as two months.

-The range of crawl frequencies for any given URL can range from a minute or less to a periods that can take months.
-The crawl frequency for a URL is computed based on the historical change frequency of the URL and the page rank of the URL.
+The range of crawl frequencies for any given URL can range from a minute or less to a period that can take months.
+Crawling rates determining the crawl frequency for URLs are computed based on the historical change frequency of the URL and the page rank of the URL.